ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/how-to-paste-json-as-records.md

 3. Provide a name for the record.

-4. Provide the sample JSON by either typing on the text area or by choosing the file created from the file selector.
+4. Provide the sample JSON by either typing/pasting on the textarea or by choosing the JSON file from the file selector.

 5. Select **Make Separate Record Definitions** to create separate Ballerina record definitions.